Software apps and online services

 Be sure to set up network access either using WiFi or ethernet.
 If you set up WiFi be sure to unplug the Ethernet cable, at this time Android Things can't use both.

-You can use the Android Things Setup Utility to setup the device WiFi connection and update the timezone from the application settings or you can use the adb command line tool to change them manually.
+Once you have the application running, go to Settings -> Device Settings and enter your WiFi SSID (name) and password, it should connect automatically.
+Optionally, you can use the Android Things Setup Utility to setup the device WiFi connection and update the timezone from the application settings or you can use the adb command line tool to change them manually.

 # Use the adb tool to connect over ethernet to the device adb connect Android.local # Then set your your WiFi SSID and password adb shell am startservice \ -n com.google.wifisetup/.WifiSetupService \ -a WifiSetupService.Connect \ -e ssid <Network_SSID> \ -e passphrase <Network_Passcode>